-In the past, Budva was known as the city of Cadmus and was inhabited by Greeks, Romans, Byzants, Nemanjić, and the Venetian Republic and Austria had their influence too.
-The witness to all of that history was the Old Town, the heart of Budva with its medieval fortresses, narrow stone alleys, and squares.
-The enchanting architecture that was shaped throughout centuries is at every corner – the Old town Budva is home to the Archaeological Museum, the Maritime Museum, the Orthodox Church of the Holy Trinity, the Catholic Church of Santa Maria in Punta, and the Church of St. John.
+In the past, Budva was known as the city of Cadmus and was inhabited by Greeks, Romans, Byzantines and the Nemanjić family.
+The Venetian Republic and Austrian influences left their marks too.
+The witness to all of that history is the Old Town, the heart of Budva, with its medieval fortresses, narrow stone alleys, and squares.
+The enchanting architecture that was shaped throughout the centuries is at every corner – the Old town Budva is home to the Archaeological Museum, the Maritime Museum, the Orthodox Church of the Holy Trinity, the Catholic Church of Santa Maria in Punta, and the Church of St. John.

 Budva’s nights are as hot as its days.
-The main pedestrian zone is packed with clubs, bars, hotels with performances of popular bands and singers.
+The main pedestrian zone is packed with clubs, bars, hotels with performances by popular bands and singers.
 Award-winning Top Hill, Rafaello, Trocadero and Torine are quite famous.
 Restaurants with traditional and Mediterranean cuisine, fresh seafood, and the famous wine from Paštrovići are at your fingertips.
 Some of the most notable restaurants are Papillon, Tri Ribara and Kamenovo Restaurant & Beach Bar.
 Budva is the heart of Montenegrin tourism and is quite easy to reach from domestic, as well as nearby international airports.
 For transfer and rent-a-car services, we recommend Montenegrocar.me and Transfermontenegro.me .

-Budva is a place that has it all: history and cultural heritage, luxury, entertainment, great food, and most importantly, plenty of beaches around to spend your time.
+Budva is a place that has it all: history and cultural heritage, luxury, entertainment, great food, breathtaking beaches and most importantly, a huge variety of holiday villas.